 Full written pattern with various size options at the bottom of this post.

-It’s a great tutorial, but many followers didn’t like the fact that it has exposed seams or raw edges inside.
+The original is a great tutorial, but many followers didn’t like the fact that it has exposed seams or raw edges inside.

 So even though they are finished seams and won’t fray, many of you have asked for a more polished version.
 I played around with different construction methods because I wanted to make this easy to follow.